Integrating Qlik with Salesforce

 So, we’ve touched on this subject a bit earlier.
 Still, to reiterate, you can integrate your Salesforce data into a Qlik application via a native data connector and make a Qlik application based on it.

 This first mode of integration provides you with a great bridge between your data and the insight you are looking to take away from it.
-You may also combine that data with some outside sources, like public data, for example, and consequently gain a significant advantage over your competitors.
+The flexibility to combine Salesforce data with external sources provides a competitive advantage.

 Embedding Qlik Elements into Salesforce